red-gate/XmlDoc2CmdletDoc/README.md

 ## Cmdlet synopsis and description

-The cmdlet's synopsis and description are defined using \<para\> elements in the XML doc comment for the cmdlet class.
-Tag the \<para\> elements with a *type="synopsis"* or *type="description"* attribute, to show whether the \<para\> is part of the synopsis or description.
+The cmdlet's synopsis and description are defined using `<para>` elements in the cmdlet class's XML doc comment.
+Tag the `<para>` elements with a `type="synopsis"` or `type="description"` attribute, showing whether `<para>` is part of the synopsis or description.

-You can use multiple \<para\> elements for both the synopsis and the description, but a cmdlet synopsis is usually just one sentence.
+You can use multiple `<para>` elements for both the synopsis and the description, but a cmdlet synopsis is usually just one sentence.

 ```c#
 /// <summary>